Home Assistant: Setting up the Aqara FP2 Presence Sensor

 • WiFi Only: Unlike the FP1, the FP2 requires 2.4GHz WiFi and uses 802.11n.
 The app gives you good WiFi details such as MAC address, channel, signal strength, IP and BSSID.

 • No USB-C PD: Although the FP2 has a USB-C port, you can’t use a USB-C to USB-C cable to power it.
 You must use USB-C to USB-A and use a dumb 5w USB-A charger.
-Big fail, IMHO.
+Not ideal for sure.

 Aqara is a Chinese company, and some of the English translations in the app could use a little work.
-I also saw a couple of screens with Chinese text that were overlooked in the localization effort.
+Early versions of their app had a couple of screens with Chinese text that were overlooked in the localization effort.

 My testing is with a single person.
 Forums have complaints that multi-person tracking is pretty buggy, so beware.
 Early on in the setup process I saw people ghosts.
-This seems to have disappeared once I tweaked the room setup and did a number of entry/exit absence resets.
+This seems to have disappeared once I tweaked the room setup and did a number of “AI Learning” routines.
 I also had to adjust the placement of the FP2 in one room to eliminate ghosts.

 After dialing in three rooms the FP2 has been a great performer and is a massive improvement over the Hue Motion sensor for my use cases.
 The responsiveness in Home Assistant is really astonishing.
 I can walk around the room and nearly instantly my HA dashboard will register presence/absence.
 The pinpoint accuracy is also pretty amazing.
 The FP2 has gotten my creative juices flowing for some super amazing automations that I can now do.